sal55/langs/MDescr.md

 - Can export to either M or Q for DLL/ML, but both need more work
 - Can run from source
 ````
+### Syntax

+(For those not familiar, see examples in the `.m` files elsewhere on this site.)

-### Block Endings
+#### Block Endings

-These the endings for the final block in a statement or a declaration block:
+These are the endings for the final block in a statement or a declaration block:
 ````
     end             # Works for any statement or declaration end if          #